deanwampler/scala-hadoop/README.txt

 h3.
 Run Hadoop!

-    ./run.sh
+    ./run.sh mapper_N [-c | --use-combiner] input_directory output_directory
+    ./run.sh -h   # help describing the arguments.

 It will prompt you if the output directory already exists in HDFS; Hadoop won't write to it if it already exists.
 Hit return (default) to delete the directory.

-You can also specify an argument to indicate the kind of mapper to use:
+You specify an argument to indicate the kind of mapper to use:

 | Flag | Description |
 | *1*, *no*, or *no-buffer* | Do no buffering in the WordCount mapper; just emit a count of 1 for each word encountered, every time it is encountered.
 The input text is split using String.split("\s+"), then undesired characters (like punctuation) are removed.
 (This last step adds significant overhead!) |